HOW TO LAUNCH AN EDTECH COMPANY?

 Now is the perfect time to join the educational technology community!

-Maybe you already have a great idea that you want to develop, but it just feels impossible and overwhelming.
-You could believe that there is simply too much competition and that you won't stand out, or that you lack any unique ideas.
+Maybe you already have a great EdTech startup idea that you want to develop, but it just feels impossible and overwhelming.
+You could believe that there is simply too much competition and that you won't stand out, or that you lack any unique education startup ideas.

 In fact, everything is possible.